Biochemistry: Lipids

 Structures of some common lipids.
 At the top are cholesterol and oleic acid.
 The middle structure is a triglyceride composed of oleoyl, stearoyl, and palmitoyl chains attached to a glycerol backbone.
 At the bottom is the common phospholipid, phosphatidylcholine.

-Lipids comprise a diverse range of molecules and to some extent is a catchall for relatively water-insoluble or nonpolar compounds of biological origin, including waxes, fatty acids, fatty-acid derived phospholipids, sphingolipids, glycolipids, and terpenoids (e.g., retinoids and steroids).
+Lipids are a diverse range of molecules defined by being relatively water-insoluble or nonpolar compounds of biological origin, including waxes, fatty acids, fatty-acid derived phospholipids, sphingolipids, glycolipids, and terpenoids (e.g., retinoids and steroids).
+This makes them unique from the other groups of biomolecules as they are defined by a property, rather than structure.
+This makes them a diverse group.
 Some lipids are linear, open-chain aliphatic molecules, while others have ring structures.
 Some are aromatic (with a cyclic [ring] and planar [flat] structure) while others are not.
 Some are flexible, while others are rigid.

-Lipids are usually made from one molecule of glycerol combined with other molecules.
-In triglycerides, the main group of bulk lipids, there is one molecule of glycerol and three fatty acids.
-Fatty acids are considered the monomer in that case, and may be saturated (no double bonds in the carbon chain) or unsaturated (one or more double bonds in the carbon chain).
+Lipids are extremely structurally diverse.
+Some commonly encountered lipids, such as triglycerides, the main group of bulk lipids, and phospholipids, a major component of cell membranes, consist of a glycerol backbone bound to fatty acids (3 for the former, 2 for the latter).
+Fatty acids may be saturated (no double bonds in the carbon chain) or unsaturated (one or more double bonds in the carbon chain).
+Fatty acids are often considered the simplest lipids, and the smallest fatty acids, short chain fatty acids (SCFAs), are noted for their health benefits.
+However, many more lipids exist that do not follow this pattern, hence they are not considered polymers since there is no one repeating molecule found across all lipids.
+Consequently, components like fatty acids, glycerol, and in other lipid types, sphingosines, are not monomers.
+Consider, for example, cholesterol: a lipid without any of these "building block" molecules, instead consisting of a few nonpolar rings fused together and some functional groups extending off.